 About Home Dashboard

 Best used to view a summary of your infrastructures top problems.
-The Home Dashboard is the first page displayed in the GroundWork Monitor system, provides an at-a-glance view of top problems and immediate issues.
-Organized to quickly show state totals, SLA status, top 10 host and service problems (% of time in OK or UP over 48 hours), monitoring events, and a maintenance timeline.
-The Time Picker, located at the top right corner, enables the statistics in each section to be displayed for the selected time (except for the second section Top Global Problems, which is hardcoded to report the last 48 hours).
-This article reviews each section's use and navigation.
+The Home Dashboard, displayed upon login, is the highest level summary of your monitored infrastructure, where managers and operators can access an at-a-glance view of top problems and immediate issues.
+This dashboard is organized to quickly show state totals, SLA status, top 10 host and service problems, monitoring events, and a maintenance timeline.
+The Time Picker, located at the top right corner, enables the statistics in each section to be displayed for the selected time (except for the section Top Global Problems, which is the % of time in OK or UP hardcoded to report the last 48 hours).

 Navigating Home Dashboard